jsdclxvi/Reforestation/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## What do you do when your bunny gets wet?
+You get your hare dryer.